Is Democracy In Peril? – Harold Ickes And Gen. Hugh S. Johnson Discuss – 1939 – Past Daily Reference Room.

 But what concerned most was the notion that all these factions were creating enough division within the country, so that a free and open society was in fear of being eroded.
 America in 1939 was enjoying a stable economy – the New Deal programs of FDR were working – our Press was the freest of any in the world and our right to dissent was protected at all costs.
 But was that getting us in trouble?
 Were we a little “too free”?

-In light of the events during this year, a program and discussion like this one is enlightening on a lot of different levels – on the one hand, it illustrates that we’ve alway been in at least a little turmoil – but it also illustrates that Democracy, as it was in 1939, was flexible and tolerant enough to accommodate a wide range of opinions and ideologies, and that discourse was crucial and that understanding the issues was essential.
+In light of the events during these past four years, a program and discussion like this one is enlightening on a lot of different levels – on the one hand, it illustrates that we’ve alway been in at least a little turmoil – but it also illustrates that Democracy, as it was in 1939, was flexible and tolerant enough to accommodate a wide range of opinions and ideologies, and though it has always been fragile, discourse is crucial and that understanding the issues is essential.

 We could use a little of that now.